Latin: Setophaga cerulea

 Audubon's Important Bird Areas (IBA) Program is a global effort to identify and protect habitat that will protect sustainable populations of birds.
 The IBA Program is built around an adaptable, science-based blueprint that allows Audubon and other conservation partners to make sound conservation decisions in the face of considerable uncertainty from the changing climate, the economy, and gaps in our knowledge of the abundance and distribution of our highest priority species.

 Connecticut's IBA Program strives to complement the conservation programs of our state, federal, and nonprofit partners.
 By connecting people with nature, working with land stewards to develop conservation strategies, and supporting the implementation of these plans at a local level, the IBA Program fills an important niche in statewide conservation efforts by working to protect areas that aren't easily protected under other conservation programs.

 The IBA program is overseen by BirdLife International, with Audubon as the partner designate in the United States, and has become a key component of many bird conservation efforts, including, Partners in Flight, North American Waterbird Conservation Plan, and the U.S. Shorebird Conservation Plan.

-For More Information or Questions: Contact Corrie Folsom-O’Keefe, Bird Conservation Programs Manager, at 203-405-9116 or by email.
+For more information or questions, contact Corrie Folsom-O’Keefe, Bird Conservation Programs Manager, by email.